danpaquin/coinbasepro-python/README.md

 - A simple to use python wrapper for both public and authenticated endpoints.
 - In about 10 minutes, you could be programmatically trading on one of the largest Bitcoin exchanges in the *world*!
 - Do not worry about handling the nuances of the API with easy-to-use methods for every API endpoint.
-- Have an advantage in the market by getting under the hood of GDAX to learn what and who is *really* behind every tick.
+- Gain an advantage in the market by getting under the hood of GDAX to learn what and who is *really* behind every tick.

 ## Under Development
-- Test Scripts **looking for help**
+- Test Scripts **In Development**
 - Additional Functionality for *AuthenticatedClient.py* (including support for all order types)
-- FIX API Client **researching**
+- FIX API Client **Looking for help**

-## Change Log
-*0.1.2*
-- Updated JSON handling for increased compatibility among some users
-- Added support for payment methods, reports, and coinbase user accounts
-- Other compatibility updates

-*0.1.1b2* **Current PyPI release**
-- Original PyPI Release

 ## Getting Started
-This README is only to inform you on the intricacies of the python wrapper presented in this repository.  **In order to use this wrapper to its full potential, you must familiarize yourself with the official documentation.**
+This README is documentation on the syntax of the python client presented in this repository.  **In order to use this wrapper to its full potential, you must familiarize yourself with the official GDAX documentation.**

 - https://docs.gdax.com/

-- Afterwards, manually install the project or use ```pip```:
+- You may manually install the project or use ```pip```:
 ```python
 pip install GDAX
 ```

 ### Public Client
 Only some endpoints in the API are available to everyone.
-Those endpoints can be reached using ```PublicClient```
+The public endpoints can be reached using ```PublicClient```

 ```python
 import GDAX